snarfed/bridgy/README.md

 ---
 Bridgy's online datastore only keeps responses for a year or two.
 I garbage collect (ie delete) older responses manually, generally just once a year when I generate statistics (above).
 All historical responses are kept in [BigQuery](https://console.cloud.google.com/bigquery?p=brid-gy&d=datastore&page=dataset) for long term storage.

-I use the [Datastore Bulk Delete Dataflow template](https://cloud.google.com/dataflow/docs/guides/templates/provided-utilities#datastore-bulk-delete) with a GQL query like this:
+I use the [Datastore Bulk Delete Dataflow template](https://cloud.google.com/dataflow/docs/guides/templates/provided-utilities#datastore-bulk-delete) with a GQL query like this.
+(Update the years below to two years before today.)

 ```sql
 SELECT * FROM Response WHERE updated < DATETIME('202X-11-01T00:00:00Z')